 Working together to develop a Sea Level Rise Response Plan

-A sea level rise response plan was developed in 2018-2019 through a joint planning effort with the Port of Olympia, and LOTT.
+A sea level rise response plan was developed in 2018-2019 through a joint planning effort with the City of Olympia, Port of Olympia, and LOTT.
 This work builds on previous planning efforts related to climate change and sea level rise.
-Working together will ensure a coordinated strategy for protecting downtown Olympia and the Port peninsula from the impacts of sea level rise.
-The plan will identify needed actions, estimated costs, implementation schedules, and responsibilities.
+Working together ensures a coordinated strategy for protecting downtown Olympia and the Port peninsula from the impacts of sea level rise.
+The plan identifies needed actions, estimated costs, implementation schedules, and responsibilities.
 The plan, and more information on the planning effort, is available on the City of Olympia’s Sea Level Rise webpage.

 The treatment plant is located in an area susceptible to flooding from sea level rise.
 This puts plant structures at risk from inundation and plant processes at risk from increased peak flows due to the combined stormwater/sewer piping system in downtown Olympia.
 LOTT completed a vulnerability assessment for the Budd Inlet Treatment Plant in 2014, which focused primarily on risks to the physical structures at the plant site.
-The current planning effort will evaluate options for protecting downtown Olympia, including the plant site, and will provide a better understanding of actions needed to mitigate risks from the combined stormwater/sewer system.
+The new Sea Level Rise Response Plan focuses on options for protecting downtown Olympia, including the plant site, and provides a better understanding of actions needed to mitigate risks from the combined stormwater/sewer system.
 In addition to ongoing participation in the joint sea level response effort, LOTT incorporates sea level rise adaptation into near and long-term planning.
 For example, new structures on the plant site are planned and constructed at higher elevations to account for future flooding risk, and master planning includes evaluating long-term adaptation options, such as a potential wet weather treatment system to divert a portion of combined system flows during major storm events.